opsmop/opsmop/docs/source/advanced.rst

             Package(name="cowsay")
         )

-This would usually select "yum", "apt", or "brew" on CentOS, Ubuntu, or OS X, respectively.
+This would usually select "yum", "apt", or "brew" on CentOS, Ubuntu, or OS X, repectively.

 To specify or force a specific provider::